 - Please start by leaving a review

-- If your own efforts to address your concerns with the trades were not successful, then we are happy to contact the trade on your behalf and seek to understand what action can be taken.
+- If your own efforts to address your concerns with the tradesperson were not successful, then we are happy to contact the tradesperson on your behalf and seek to understand what action can be taken.
 Our members know that unsatisfied customers can leave a negative review that will be published on their profile page and are therefore usually eager to resolve any issues.

-- The tradesperson will be notified of all negative reviews and for more serious issues they will be given 7 days to respond.
+- The tradesperson will be notified of all negative reviews and they will be given 7 days to respond.
 Your review will be published on their profile page for all future consumers to see.

 - In the event one of our members falls short of The Checkatrade Standard, membership may be suspended or terminated.

-Your reviews and experiences are important to us, they ensure we only keep the right members on board at Checkatrade.
+Your reviews and experiences are important to us, they ensure we only keep the right tradespeople on board at Checkatrade.

 **To initiate our Complaints process, click here to leave your review **